ewdlop/PsychologyNote/README.md

 # Psychology

+# Do not pretend to be crazy.

+What about acting nice?
+It is an act.

 # Both spinners and RGB lights can be effective visual stimuli in PsychoPy, depending on the purpose of your experiment.
 Here's a quick comparison and guidance on when to use each
 ---